Delete search term

 Technical Communication and Information Design

-You specialise in information design in the digitised working world, optimised usability and how to prepare complex subject content for a range of target groups and media.
+You will specialise in information design in the digitised working world, optimised usability and how to prepare complex subject content for a range of target groups and media.

 Artificial and human intelligence

-Insights into the degree programme
+Insights into our degree programme

 At a glance

-Number of credits: 180 ECTS credits
+• Number of credits: 180 ECTS credits

-Legal basis: academic regulations and annex
+• Legal basis: academic regulations and annex

 Admission requirements